Getting Started

 • Memory — Minimum RAM in GB

-• Disk space — Minimum free disk space in GB
+• Free disk space — Minimum free disk space in GB

 services: